vuo/vuo/node/vuo.type/descriptions/vuo.type.videoframe.image.md

-Outputs the image for the provided video frame.
+Outputs the image for the provided video frame, stripping the timestamp.